 Failure to pay dues

-If the member fails to pay the membership dues within the three (3) calendar months after November 1st of each fiscal year, the member will not be considered a member in good standing and shall lose all of the privileges and rights attached thereto or associated with membership.
+If the member fails to pay the membership dues within the three (3) calendar months after July 1st of each fiscal year, the member will not be considered a member in good standing and shall lose all of the privileges and rights attached thereto or associated with membership until they pay its membership dues.

-Upon receipt of the payment of dues, the member’s good standing status will be reinstated.
+Upon receipt of the payment of its membership dues, the member’s good standing status will be reinstated by the Corporation.

 Termination of Membership